ProductLab-1/API_Module/README.md

         * This tutorial will walk you through how to setup graphQL APIs by building your own server.
 You'll also have the opportunity to spin up a database and connect it to your server.
 If you'd like you can also enhance your server to have authentication functionality and advanced queries.
 However, if you pick this option you only need to get through the "Connecting the Server and Database with Prisma Client" section
         * Before you dive in you may want to review [this material](https://www.howtographql.com/basics/0-introduction/) only go until the "Big Picture (Architecture) section.
 Its not required but will give context you may find helpful during the project
         * Some tips for this project:
-            * when following the instructions on specific commands to put in your terminal pay attention to the text directly above the grey box where the commands are.
+            * When following the instructions on specific commands to put in your terminal pay attention to the text directly above the grey box where the commands are.
 It is telling you what file you should be in before you initiate the command.
 [For example](image.png) here you should be in the hackernews-node file.
 If you try this command in a different file, you'll get an error!
-            * when you download appolo-server and graphql you may get a response about packages needing funding or vulnerabilities.
+            * When you download apollo-server and graphql you may get a response about packages needing funding or vulnerabilities.
 Ignore them, its not important for us
-            * when it tells you to open a file, just open it in vsCode.
-To make it easier just open the API_Module file as a window in vsCode so you can navigate between files you need.
+            * When it tells you to open a file, just open it in vsCode.
+To make it easier just open the API_Module file as a window in vsCode so you can navigate between the files you need.
 Also DON'T FORGET TO SAVE A FILE before you try running it

+        * Challenge:
+            * Continue through the tutorial to add authentication and other features.
+            * Can you refactor the project to store different information.
+Links are great, but what if you re-built this project to keep track of animals in the NYC Zoo, or players in your fantasy football league?
         * **Required work to be uploaded to your github repository:**
             * The entire file structure of your GraphQL project (should be called "hackernews-node"), inclusive of the server and database files
             * Screenshot of the Link database view within Prisma Studio